Kttra/DigitRecognition/README.md

 Overall, the SVD classification algorithm showed to be a lot more reliable with a classification rate of over 95% for each digit.
 Whereas the simple classification algorithm had a classification rate ranging from about 74% to 91% for each digit.
-Overall, the simple classification algorithm had a classification rate of 84.66% while the SVD classification algorithm had a classification rate of 96.62%.
+The simple classification algorithm had a classification rate of 84.66% while the SVD classification algorithm had a classification rate of 96.62%.
 The reason the SVD classification algorithm had better results is because the simple classification algorithm does not take into account the variation within each digit class.